 Sé Catedral de Viseu

-The main façade was erected in the mid-17th century in substitution of the former Renaissance façade that collapsed in 1635.
-Interesting details include six niches with stone sculptures.
-In the last of the six niches there is a statue of Santa Maria da Assunção, the patron saint of the Cathedral.
-Below, also in the centre, there is a statue of S. Teotónio, a man of many virtues who served as Prior of the cathedral between 1112 and 1119 and who is patron saint of the city of Viseu.
-The lateral niches contain statues representing the four evangelists with their respective symbols.
+The current Mannerist facade was erected in the middle of the 17th century.
+To replace a Renaissance facade that collapsed in 1635 and destroyed the Manueline portal, meanwhile constructed.
+An interesting detail is that it has six niches with stone sculptures.
+At the top there is Santa Maria da Assunção, the patroness of the Cathedral.
+Below, also in the middle, the image of St. Teotonio, a man of many virtues who was Prior of the Cathedral between 1112 and 1119 and is the patron of the city of Viseu.
+In the side niches are the four evangelists with the respective symbols: St. Mark, St. Luke, St. John and St. Matthew.

-The main chapel, modified in the 18th century, was previously decorated with an exquisite altarpiece by Vasco Fernandes representing scenes from the life of Christ, which are now kept in the Grão Vasco Museum.
-The current altarpiece -- a baroque work that reveals the prevailing tastes during the reign of D. João V, was produced by Francisco Machado.
-The elegant 18th-century row of gilded woodwork chairs, is made of Brazilian Jacaranda wood.
+The main chapel, modified in the 18th century, was once decorated with the beautiful altarpiece of Vasco Fernandes (Grão Vasco) that represented scenes from the life of Christ, and is now stored in the Grão Vasco Museum.
+The present Baroque altarpiece, which embodies the fashionable tastes at the time of D. João V, is by Francisco Machado.
+The elegant 18th century chancel is made from jacaranda wood, brought from Brazil, carved and gilded.

-To one side, a corridor covered in 18th-century azulejo tiles provides access to the sacristy, built in 1574, enriched with paintings on the wooden ceiling, and featuring the coats of arms of the Bishop D. Jorge de Ataíde in the centre, who was commissioned the building.
-The walls are totally covered in 17th-century polychrome azulejo tiles.
+To the side there is a corridor covered with 18th century tiles which gives access to the sacristy, built in 1574, and enriched with paintings on the wooden ceiling.
+In the centre is the shield of the Bishop D. Jorge de Ataíde, mentor of this construction.
+The walls of the sacristy are completely covered with 17th century polychrome tiles.